markdomkan/d-injector/readme.md

 The service argument is used to inject a service into another service.
 The service argument is an object with the following properties:

 - `type`: The type of the argument.
 In this case, the type is `service`.
-- `ref`: The id of the service that you want to inject.
+- `id`: The id of the service that you want to inject.

 #### Factory

 The factory argument is used to inject the result of a factory method.
 The factory argument is an object with the following properties:

 - `type`: The type of the argument.
 In this case, the type is `service`.
-- `ref`: The id of the service that you want to inject.
+- `id`: The id of the service that you want to inject.
 - `method`: The name of the method that you want to call.

 #### Value